iv-org/documentation/docs/ipv6-rotator.md

 # Rotate your IPv6 address for escaping YouTube blocking

+This tutorial has been written by [unixfox](https://github.com/unixfox), owner of [yewtu.be](https://yewtu.be/).
+He is better suited when looking for help about this tutorial.

 ## Synopsis

 YouTube has started to periodically block the public Invidious instances since the start of June 2023 ([iv-org/invidious/issues/3872](https://github.com/iv-org/invidious/issues/3872)) and they have became more aggressive about it since the start of August 2023 ([iv-org/invidious/issues/4045](https://github.com/iv-org/invidious/issues/4045)).